ibm-cloud-docs/ibm-spectrum-lsf/getting-started.md

 {: #getting-started-next-steps}
 {: step}

 After you've gathered the necessary input values to define your cluster configuration, you are ready to deploy your {{site.data.keyword.spectrum_full_notm}} cluster.
-The {{site.data.keyword.spectrum_short}}cluster can be deployed on {{site.data.keyword.cloud_notm}} by using the {{site.data.keyword.cloud_notm}} catalog, {{site.data.keyword.bpshort}} CLI, or the {{site.data.keyword.bpshort}} APIs.
+The {{site.data.keyword.spectrum_short}} cluster can be deployed on {{site.data.keyword.cloud_notm}} by using the {{site.data.keyword.cloud_notm}} catalog, {{site.data.keyword.bpshort}} CLI, or the {{site.data.keyword.bpshort}} APIs.
 If you want to deploy your cluster by using the CLI or API, review the prerequisites for your interface of choice:

 * [Setting up the {{site.data.keyword.bplong_notm}} CLI](/docs/ibm-spectrum-lsf?topic=ibm-spectrum-lsf-setting-up-cli)
 * [Setting up the {{site.data.keyword.bplong_notm}} API](/docs/ibm-spectrum-lsf?topic=ibm-spectrum-lsf-setting-up-api)